imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/hot-and-cold-wallets.md

 Cold wallets are wallets that are not connected to the Internet.
 They are usually less accessible, with a higher grade of security tolerance.
 Examples of cold wallets are Multi-Signature Wallets and private keys that you keep on Offline Computers.

-If you have funds you want to put away for safe keeping and rarely touch, you should setup a cold-wallet system.
-We have several "recommended wallet setups" that can walk you through the process of setting up a cold-wallet.

 While this may be confusing, some people use hot wallets in their cold-storage setup [insert joke about "warm" setup].
 This will depend on the grade of cold-storage you are personally after.

-Later in this book, we will recommend some common cold and hot wallet setups.
+If you have funds you want to put away for safe keeping and rarely touch, you should setup a cold-wallet system.
+If you have funds you want to use though, you should setup a hot-wallet setup, but use it sparingly.
+Keep enough funds as you need in a hot-wallet, and store the rest in cold-wallets.

+Later on in the book, we have several "recommended wallet setups" that can walk you through the process of setting up a hot-wallet or a cold-wallet.
+We'll indicate the specific setups that can be used as a cold-wallet with a ❄️ emoji.